The PPT$^2$ conjecture holds for all Choi-type maps: Factor widths

 \begin{lemma} Let $(A,B)\in \MLDUI{d}$ be such that it satisfies the necessary conditions for membership in $\PCP_d$. (see Lemma~\ref{lemma:pcp-necessary}).
 Moreover, if $B$ is diagonally dominant, then $(A,B)\in \PCP_d^2$. \end{lemma} \begin{proof} Using the same notation as in Lemma~\ref{lemma:B-DD}, we can decompose the given pair $(A,B)$ as

 where $\ket{a}=\ket{b}\in \mathbb{R}^d$ is defined entrywise as $a_i=A_{ii}-\sum_{j\neq i}|B_{ij}|\geq 0$.
-Each pair in the above sum lies in $\PCP_d^2$, since it satisfies the lemma's hypothesis and is supported on a $2$-dimensional subspace, see \cite[Lemma B.11]{nechita2020graphical} or \cite[Theorem 4.1]{johnston2019pairwise}.
+Each pair in the above sum lies in $\PCP_d^2$, since it satisfies the lemma's hypothesis and is supported on a $2$-dimensional subspace, see \cite[Lemma B.11]{nechita2021graphical} or \cite[Theorem 4.1]{johnston2019pairwise}.
 Hence, $(A,B)\in \PCP_d^2$. \end{proof}

 With Lemmas~\ref{lemma:B-DD} and \ref{lemma:AB-DD} in place, we now proceed to obtain a complete characterization of the factor width $2$ cones $\PSD_d^2$ and $\PCP_d^2$.
 The following results can be interpreted as generalizations of a similar result for real symmetric matrices \cite[Theorem 9]{Boman2005factor}, where the set of factor width $2$ matrices has been shown to be equal to the set of scaled diagonally dominant matrices.
+A similar result has been obtained in \cite[Theorem 1]{ringbauer2018certification}, in the context of multilevel coherence of mixed quantum states.

 \begin{theorem} For a (hermitian) matrix $B\in \M{d}$, the following equivalences hold:

 \end{theorem} \begin{proof} Since $B$ is hermitian, $M(B)$ is symmetric, which implies that $M(B)$ is an M-matrix $\iff M(B)\in \PSD_d$.
 With this fact in the background, assume first that $B\in \PSD_d^2$ can be decomposed as $B=\sum_{n\in I}\ketbra{v_n}{v_n}$, where $\sigma(v_n)\leq 2$ for each $n$.
 Now, split the index set as $I=I_1\sqcup \bigsqcup_{i<j}I_{ij}$, where $ I_1=\{n\in I:\sigma(v_n)= 1 \}\text{ and }I_{ij}=\{n\in I : \operatorname{supp}\ket{v_n}=\{i,j\} \}$.
 By defining $B^{ij}=\sum_{n\in I_{ij}}\ketbra{v_n}{v_n}$ (so that $M(B^{ij})\in \PSD_d$ since $B$ is supported on a 2-dimensional subspace), we can deduce that